leo-bpark/leo-bpark.github.io/contents/interpretability_news/Truth_Co-occurrence_Hypothesis.md

 # Truth Co-occurrence Hypothesis (TCH)

-We like to think we know where truth ends and falsehood begins.
+We know where truth ends and falsehood begins.
 Most of us carry around a private border checkpoint—imperfect, but serviceable—between what we will assent to and what we push away.
 A [recent paper](https://arxiv.org/abs/2510.15804) slated for NeurIPS 2025 turns that intuition into an object of study.
 In a one-layer Transformer, the authors ask, what mechanism allows the model to tell truth from lie?
 Their starting premise is disarmingly simple: **truths tend to travel together**.

 They call it the **Truth Co-occurrence Hypothesis (TCH)**: in naturally occurring text, true statements are statistically more likely to co-occur with other true statements, and falsehoods with other falsehoods.
 The word “together,” though, does double duty.